badbreze/twitter-posts-to-blog/readme.txt

 * Images size: deprecated, witing for feedback about the use of this image (the user avatar)
 * Items at time: choose how much tweets want to import each time the cron run
 * Max Title Length: because the title is the tweet text here you can choose the lenght of the title (truncate tweet text) (0 = no title)
+* Post Modifications: here you can remove from tweets #hastags and/or @replies - Tanks to sforsberg
 * Words blacklist: insert unwanted words to the blacklist (comma separated) tweets with choosed words will be ignored
 * Your search queryes: here you can add or remove terms for tweets import, here the query samples

+For my projects see http://www.divenock.com/progetti/

 = Example Finds tweets... =
 * twitter search - containing both "twitter" and "search".
 This is the default operator